rajatmohan/calculator/README.md

 A simple calculator using html, css and javascript with following features.

 - Divide, Multiply, Remainder, Add, Subtract operations are supported.
-- Options to clear whole scrren, operations (AC) and only current screen value(C) supported.
+- Options to clear whole screen, operations (AC) and only current screen value(C) supported.
 - Keyboard inputs are supported for numbers, operators and with following  keyboard shortcuts.
     - Key 'a' or 'A' -> ALL CLEAR operation.
     - Key 'c' or 'C' -> CLEAR operatiion.
-    - Key 't' or 'T' -> TOGGLE current screen value.
+    - Key 't' or 'T' -> TOGGLE sign of current screen value.